Spooks4576/Ghost_ESP/README.md

 - ESP32 C6
 - ESP32 S3

-Additional board support can be added depending on PlatformIO support and configuration in the main project's platformio.ini file.
+Additional board support can be added depending on PlatformIO support and configuration in the main project's platformio.ini file..

 ## Notice